Simultaneously exploring multi-scale and asymmetric EEG features for emotion recognition: Materials and Methods

 \subsection{The construction of proposed MSBAM}

-Previous studies indicate the import roles of the physiological mechanisms and multi-scale features of EEG for emotion recognition~\cite{2018A,phan2021eeg}.
-However, these two factors have not been simultaneously considered in a DL model for emotion recognition.
-Therefore, we proposed a MSBAM model based on the CNN.
-The MSBAM contains three parts, i.e., the input layer, a bi-hemispheric asymmetric feature extractor block, and a feature concatenation and classification block.
-The structure is shown in Fig.~\ref{structure}.
+Previous studies indicate the significance of physiological mechanisms and multi-scale features of EEG for emotion recognition~\cite{2018A,phan2021eeg}.
+However, the correlations and differences of asymmetric features in various time scales have not been considered in a DL model for emotion recognition.
+Based on this consideration, our MSBAM contains three parts, i.e., a spatial feature extractor block, a temporal feature extractor block, and a feature classification block.
+The structure and details of MSBAM are shown in Figs.~\ref{Structure},~\ref{Spatial} and~\ref{MSBAM}, respectively.